Informatievlaanderen/VSDS-Testbed/README.md

 	b.
 You will know that the Test Bed is ready to access by tailing the logs of the “gitb-ui” container.
 The first time you start this up it may take a couple of minutes as it will create the DB and populate everything using the PoC’s data.
 Once you see a message “Listening for HTTP on /0.0.0.0:9000” everything will be ready to use.

 5. Extract persisted export password: 12345

+## data.vlaanderen.be setup
+This repository has been defaulted for hosting the testbed on data.vlaanderen.be.
+Because of that, there are some hardcoded values in the `docker-compose.yml` file.
+If you want to host the testbed on a different domain, you will need to change the following values:

+- `AUTHENTICATION_COOKIE_PATH` should be set to the path where the testbed will be hosted.
+It can be omitted if the testbed is hosted on the root of the domain.
+- `TESTBED_HOME_LINK` should be set to the URL where the testbed will be hosted.
+It can be omitted if the testbed is hosted on the root of the domain.

+If you remove or tweak these values, you'll be able to start the testbed immediately.